 Guilford County is admittedly tough on Rankin researchers.
 There are a dizzying number of country records referencing, e.g., Robert Rankin, Robert Rankin Sr., and/or Robert Rankin Jr. One state grant mentions all three!
 As was common, the line of Old Robert and Rebecca recycled the same names ad infinitum, so that every subsequent generation had at least one Robert.

 Guilford is also rough sledding because there were three Rankin “patriarchs” in Guilford: (1) John Rankin (1736-1814) who married Hannah Carson and who is a proved son of Joseph Rankin of Delaware; (2) John’s brother William Rankin (1744-1804), who married Jane Chambers; and (3) Old Robert Rankin and his wife Rebecca, who came to Pennsylvania from Letterkenny Parish, County Donegal, Ireland about 1750 and moved a few years later to the part of Rowan County that became Guilford.

 The facts in brief

-Two facts prove that the Robert Rankin who wrote a will and died in 1795 in Guilford County – call him “Robert d.
-1795” – was not Old Robert.
+Two facts prove that the Robert Rankin who wrote a will and died in 1795 in Guilford County – call him “Robert who died in 1795” – was not Old Robert.
 First, a book about the Buffalo Presbyterian Church of Guilford establishes that Old Robert died well before 1795.
 Second, the George Rankin issue: Old Robert’s son George, who died in 1760, was obviously not the same man as George, a devisee in the 1795 will.
 In fact, Guilford records establish that George the devisee was alive and well after 1795.

 When did Old Robert with wife Rebecca die?
 Answer: circa 1770, definitely by 1773